 Submit your mandatory Notice of Intent

-If you are applying for a fish or wildlife grant in our Peace Region, you must submit a mandatory Notice of Intent (NOI).
+If you are applying for a fish or wildlife grant in our Peace Region, you must submit a mandatory Notice of Intent (NOI) by Monday, Sept.
+9.

 The NOI is an important part of our commitment to First Nations.
 It helps inform First Nations about your proposed project and allows our Peace Region Manager, Chelsea Coady, to provide you with additional guidance before submitting your grant application.